syncfusion-content/javascript-docs/js/PivotGrid/Relational-Field-List.md

 You can alter the report on fly through the drag-and-drop operation.
 You can drag any item from the field list and drop it into the column, row, value, or filter section available at the bottom of the field list.

 ![](PivotTable-Field-List_images/ralationaldragndrop.png)

+N> You can enable/disable drag and drop operation by the [`enableDragDrop`](/api/js/ejpivotschemadesigner#members:enabledragdrop) property.

 ### By drag and drop to grid headers